9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 1. Our `Parse` monad is not a perfect replacement for its earlier counterpart.
-Because we are using `Maybe` instead of `Either` to represent a result, we can\'t report any useful information if a parse fails.
+Because we are using `Maybe` instead of `Either` to represent a result, we can't report any useful information if a parse fails.

     Create an `EitherT sometype` monad transformer, and use it to